1. Overview

 To enable private connectivity to our Vertex API endpoint we will create a Private Service Connect endpoint for googleapis.
 This will allow us to use a private IP address we assign to route traffic to the googleapis we need, in this case Vertex Gemini.

 - Open Cloud Shell if not open already.
-Create an IP for the PSC endpoint.
+We will create an IP for the PSC endpoint and create the Private Service Connect endpoint.
 We will use 192.168.255.230 in this case.

 gcloud compute addresses create anthro-ip \